MaterializeInc/materialize/doc/user/content/sql/begin.md

 {{< diagram "begin.svg" >}}

 Value | Description
 ------|----------
 `isolation_level` | The default isolation level is `STRICT SERIALIZABLE`.
 You can also use `SERIALIZABLE`.
 While any isolation level below `SERIALIZABLE` is also accepted as input, the isolation level will always be at least `SERIALIZABLE`.
+See [consistency guarantees](/overview/isolation-level) for more details.

 ## Details